restezconnectes/send-pdf-for-contact-form-7/readme.txt

 = This plugin is free? =

 Yes.
 If you want, you can support this project here: <a href="https://restezconnectes.fr/a-propos/">https://restezconnectes.fr/a-propos/</a>

-= Can I change the plugin code? =

-Yes.
-Thank you for submitting your changes to update the plugin.

 == Changelog ==